-Over the years, I have been intrigued by the Laguna Salada area of Mexico.
-Located just south of the border, in the Sonoran desert of Baja California and within minutes of Mexicali.
+Over the years, I have been intrigued by the Laguna Salada (AKA Laguna Macuata) area of Mexico.
+Located just south of the border, in the Sonoran desert of Baja California near Mexicali.
 This lake is not as deep as the Salton Sea, it’s only 30 feet below sea level and hardly ever full.
 But at 37 miles long and 11 miles wide, it’s nearly the same size as the current Salton Sea.
-However, this lake does have a clear advantage, it may have at one time or another directly connected to the Colorado River near the headwaters of the Sea of Cortez.
-This would make it about seventy five miles closer to the Sea of Cortez than the Salton Sea.
-Could the legend really be about a ship in Mexico and not the US?
+However, this lake does have a clear advantage, it may have at one time or another directly connected to headwaters of the Sea of Cortez.
+This would make it about seventy five miles closer than the Salton Sea.
+Could the Lost Ship legend really be about a ship in Mexico and not the US?
 It’s a good possibility.

 Ok, so whose ship was it and how did it end up just south of the border?
-In a previous article I did explain how the English pirate/privateer Thomas Cavendish and his fleet of three ships captured the seventy ton Spanish galleon Santa Ana in 1587.
+In a previous article I did explain how the English pirate/privateer Thomas Cavendish and his fleet (he started with three ships, The Desire, Content and Hugh Gallant, but by this time he had lost the Hugh Gallant) captured the seven hundred ton Spanish galleon Santa Ana in 1587.
 This happened near the the tip of Baja California close to present day Cabo San Lucas.
 Cavendish and crew attacked and subdued the ship, then towed it into the port.
 When they boarded the Santa Ana they were surprised that a ship of this size did not have any cannons on-board, and the booty was the largest they have ever seen.
-It took them nearly two weeks to commandeer the best of her cargo, there was simply way more than cargo then they could carry on all three of their ships.
-They burned what was left of the ship and the desirable cargo, leaving the Spanish captain and crew on land, then sailed for the Philippines.
+It took them nearly two weeks to commandeer the best of her cargo, there was simply way more than they could carry.
+Some reports state that Cavendish had loaded nearly five hundred tons of merchandise on his two ships and burned what was left of the ship and the remaining cargo.
+Leaving the Spanish captain along with his crew and passengers on land, then sailed for the Philippines.

 Now comes the “leap of faith,” because no one knew for sure if there was a quicker way back to Europe via a northern route.
 In fact the Spaniards called the northern end of the Sea of Cortez, “The Northern Mystery,” because they weren’t exactly sure what was there and if any of it was navigable.
 The maps of the day are the best resource one could find and there is nothing said about Cavendish finding a map on the Santa Ana.
 Then again, it also doesn’t state if he didn’t find one either.
 Which brings to mind the curious 1570 atlas/map of from Portuguese nautical cartographer Fernao Vaz Dourado, which shows two waterways at the head of the Sea of Cortez.
 The one that is heading northeast would have clearly been the Colorado River, but what about the one headed northwest?
-Could this map be showing that at one time European explorers were aware of water in the Laguna Salada and does this also mean that the English were just as aware, or found out when they sacked the Santa Ana?
-Either way, if the mutineers were able to take a look at this map, then they may have thought they have a way to escape.
+Could this map be showing that at one time European explorers were aware of water in the Laguna Salada and does this also mean that the English were just as aware, or found out after they sacked the Santa Ana?
+Either way, if one of the mutineers were able to take a look at this map, then they may have thought they have a way to escape.

 So far we have a suspect in the crew of the Content, along with the Dourado map and now we have the diary of Father Ascension, who accompanied Sebastian Vizcaino on his 1602 expedition of the California coast.
 This would have been only fifteen years after the Content and crew escaped.
-While Vizcaino and Asenscion were anchored in what is now San Diego Bay, they were greeted by a local Indians who told them of other people living inland, people like the Spaniards, who “sported beards and wore collars and breeches, and other fine garments like ours.”
+While Vizcaino and Ascension were anchored in what is now San Diego Bay, they were greeted by a local Indians who told them of other people living inland, people like the Spaniards, who “sported beards and wore collars and breeches, and other fine garments like ours.”
 As Father Ascension wrote in his diary, he also surmised that these people were most likely Dutch or English and that they had settled on the western coast of the Laguna Salada.
 The Indians even extended an offer to take Father Ascension to where they were living, a distance of less than 100 miles.
 You have to think about this for a second, if you stole a ship loaded with the wealth of Manila, you were a very rich man, a very rich man indeed.
 The amount of trading you would be able to do with all the local Indians could be mind boggling.
 I am sure that word among the Native Peoples probably spread pretty quickly.

 This all sounds great and is a wonderful idea, but is there any proof that a ship actually sailed into the Laguna?
 Possibly, near the northwestern end of Laguna Salada is a place called Pinto Canyon where a well known petroglyph was found.
 Most people consider this petroglyph to be a rendering of what appears to be a European style ship, perhaps a galleon.
-Today this area is a hotbed for drug and immigration smuggling, so it’s best not to go without being with a couple of the BLM boys.
-If you do want to get a close look without the hassle, this is a copy of the rock in front of the Maritime Museum of San Diego.
+Some people say, it is simply a First peoples interpretation of Cabrillo’s discovery of San Diego Bay in 1542.
+Today this area is a hotbed for drug and immigration smuggling, so it’s best not to go without being accompanied by a couple of the BLM boys, or Border Patrol and they will just tell you to stay away.
+If you do want to get a close look without the hassle, there is a copy of the rock in front of the Maritime Museum of San Diego.

-If you or anyone you know is aware of this collar, please send me a private message, I would love the opportunity to see/find this collar and examine it.
+If you or anyone you know is aware of this collar, or any other artifact, please send me a private message, I would love the opportunity to see/find this collar and have it professionally examined.
 Not sure how we could date the metal that was used to make the collar, but how great would it be if it was found to be from a sixteenth century English ship!!!
 This could be the ONLY documented find from a ship that could be considered the Lost Ship of the Desert…